baskerville/thmkit/README.md

 The `JINJA2_FILTERS_DIR` environment variable shall point to the directory holding your custom filters (`trtpl` will try to import `$JINJA2_FILTERS_DIR/trtpl_filters.py`).

+## Description

+`trtpl` renders templates via YAML color schemes and Jinja2 filters.

+The directory structure present in the template directory is reproduced in the output directory.

 ## Options

 - `-h, --help` — Show the synopsis on standard output and exit.

 - `-c, --color-scheme COLOR_SCHEME` — Read colors from the given file.

-- `-i, --color-space LCHab|Lab|CMYK` — Set the color space of the color scheme.
+- `-i, --color-space LCH|Lab|CMYK` — Set the color space of the color scheme.

 - `-o, --output-directory OUTPUT_DIR` — Define where the compiled templates will be stored.